 By taking necessary actions on data acquired from various sources, the underlying mechanism of most workplace processes may be enhanced.
 Data analytics may help fintech businesses find inefficiencies and improve their operations.

 Analytics may assist organizations in determining which marketing activities are effective and which should be modified or discarded entirely.
-Data may be used by fintech organizations to identify consumer categories.
+Data is used by fintech organizations to identify consumer categories.
 Analyze their needs, and create focused marketing efforts across numerous platforms.